-Can I use my debit card to pay for Caremark mail order prescription drugs?
+Can I use my debit card to pay for CVS Caremark mail order prescription drugs?

 Yes.
-You can use your debit card to pay for your Caremark mail order prescription drug copays or coinsurance amounts.
-Simply provide the account information that is listed on your debit card when completing the payment information section of the Prescription mail order form.
+You can use your debit card to pay for your CVS Caremark mail order prescription drug copays or coinsurance amounts.
+Simply provide the account information listed on your debit card when completing the payment information section of the Prescription mail order form.

 Can I use my debit card to pay for eligible over-the-counter products?

 Yes.
-You may use your debit card at many retail locations to purchase certain over-the-counter items that have been approved by the IRS.
-For a list of locations that accept the card, see Aetna's FSA website.
-Any over-the-counter purchases made at merchants other than those on the list must be submitted via a paper claim form with a receipt for reimbursement.
+You may use your debit card at many retail or online locations to purchase certain over-the-counter items that have been approved by the IRS.
+Refer to IRS Publication 969 on the irs.gov website for more information.
+For a list of locations that accept the card, see the PayFlex website.
+To receive reimbursement for over-the-counter purchases made at merchants other than those on the list, you must submit the FSA claim form with a receipt.

-Due to health care reform, many over-the-counter medicines now require a prescription from your doctor.
-These products cannot be purchased using a debit card (you must submit a paper claim).
-Aetna's FSA website provides an exact list.
+Many over-the-counter medicines require a prescription from your doctor in order to be eligible for FSA reimbursement.
+These products cannot be purchased using a debit card (you must submit the FSA claim form).
+The PayFlex website provides a complete list of these items.

 Can I use my debit card during the three-month grace period (until March 15 of the next year) to incur expenses?

-For example, if you were to purchase prescriptions from CVS Caremark in January 2013 and you use your debit card to make the purchase, the expense would be applied to your remaining 2012 account balance first.
+For example, if you were to purchase prescriptions using your debit card in January of the current plan year, the expense would be applied to any remaining balance from the previous year first.